yang521/yang521.github.io/_publications/2015-10-01-paper-title-number-3.md

 7. Junxiang Yang, Junseok Kim*, Phase-field simulation of multiple fluid vesicles with a consistently energy-stable implicit-explicit method, Computer Methods in Applied Mechanics and Engineering, Vol. 417, 116403, 2023.
 IF: 6.588 Q1

 8. Junxiang Yang*, Unconditionally energy-stable linear convex splitting algorithm for the 𝐿2 quasicrystals, Computer Physics Communications, Vol. 295, 108984, 2024.
 IF: 4.7177 Q1

+9. Junxiang Yang*, Surface phase-field surfactant fluid model and its practical closest point type finite difference computation， Computers & Mathematics with Applications, Vol. 154, 24-38, 2024.
+IF: 3.218 Q1

+10. Junxiang Yang, Junseok Kim*, An adapted energy dissipation law preserving numerical algorithm for a phase-field surfactant model, Computational and Applied Mathematics, accepted, in press IF: 2.6 Q1